Chukwueze's assist not enough as Villarreal miss out on Champions League qualification | Goal.com

 They sit three points clear of Getafe and Real Sociedad in sixth and seventh respectively.

-Following Monday's disappointing loss, Chukwueze and Villarreal will be aiming to bounce back to winning ways when they visit league leaders Real Madrid at the Santiago Bernabeu on Thursday before concluding their 2019-20 La Liga campaign against Eibar at home.
+Following Monday's disappointing loss, Chukwueze and Villarreal will be aiming to bounce back to winning ways when they visit league leaders Real Madrid at the Santiago Bernabeu on Thursday before concluding their 2019-20 La Liga campaign against Eibar at home on July 19.